 Abandoned by his King, Lord Strafford was now beyond Richard Lane’s ability to intercede.
 Despite the brilliant and brave defense given at his trial, Lord Strafford was executed days later.
 This brought to an end the defining event that would prove the fulcrum upon which the remainder of Richard Lane’s life would soon turn.

 The other significant resource I found regarding Richard Lane appears in the 1845 book of an American legal scholar named John Wallace, titled “The Reporters”.
 Mr. Wallace’s book is an often scathing review of that category of early court “reports” (books) of which “Lane’s Reports” is an early member.
 Wallace was adamant about the dangers of the 1800’s legal community using these reports as sources of legal precedent without critical consideration of their reliability.
 He described how these legal “reports” were generally published – often on speculation by the book printers focused on making a profit.
-The pedigree of these books was sometimes suspect, some even containing dubious “certifications” of their of their origins to boost book sales.
+The pedigree of these books was sometimes suspect, some even containing dubious “certifications” of their origins to boost book sales.

 In his analysis of Lane’s Reports, Wallace states, “This book, obviously, was a private note-book…”.
 His assessment is overall quite positive, in contrast to the searing dissection he wreaks upon the validity of some of the other early reports.
 Of “Lane’s Reports” he writes: